stroborobo/werc/sites/werc.cat-v.org/docs/site-customization.md

 Site Customization
 ==================

-To change any of the default templates and include files simply copy them from /lib/ to your site's _werc/lib/ and edit at will.
+To change any of the default templates or include files found in /lib/ simply copy them from /lib/ to your site's _werc/lib/ and edit at will.

+To change any of the templates found in /tpl/ (e.g. sitemap.tpl), copy the file to your site's root (e.g. /sites/foo.bar.com/sitemap.tpl) and then edit.

 File Types
 ----------